RocketChat/docs-old/bots/configure-bot-environment/README.md

 ## Common set of variables

-Nost of the bots you create will listen and respond to direct messages and all new public channels and private groups:
+Most of the bots you create will listen and respond to direct messages and all new public channels and private groups:

 - `RESPOND_TO_DM=true`